kerrj/yoloparser/README.md

 # Boxes Around Robots
-Ever wonder if using neural nets for image processing in FTC is possible?
+Ever wonder if using neural nets for object detection in FTC is possible?
 This page leads you through how!

 If you'd like to see immediate results download the app on the Google Play store titled "**FTC Neural Net Demo**".

 If you'd like to spend some time learning about neural nets and how you can use them in FTC, read on!

-This is also the source code behind http://boxesaroundrobots.com, including all processed annotations.
-The corresponding dataset of images is located <a href="https://github.com/kerrj/yolodata">here</a>
+This is also the source code behind http://boxesaroundrobots.com, a website for annotating training images.
+The dataset of images the example app was trained on is located <a href="https://github.com/kerrj/yolodata">here</a>

 # Goals
-The long-term goal of this project is to give FTC teams a relatively streamlined interface to use neural networks for object detection during competitions.
-Broken down, this means my intention is to enable teams to:
-* Transplant a pre-trained network into their robots which already detects game elements like robots and balls
-* Create their own training data and train a custom neural net object detector
+* Teach teams how to train a custom neural net object detector for use during the season

-FTC has been forging forward recently, giving teams access to more powerful processors, sensors, and most importantly a camera.
-FTC has always tried to educate students about robotics, so I hope this project can not only expand the tools in teams' toolboxes, but also teach about an exciting recent development in computer science.
+* FTC has always tried to educate students about robotics, so I hope this project can not only expand the tools in teams' toolboxes, but also teach about an exciting recent development in computer science.
+* Challenge teams to push the limits of what's possible with the Android hardware.

-### Contents
+# Contents
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#should-i-use-neural-nets-for-object-detection">Should I use this?</a>
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#crash-course-in-neural-nets">Background on neural nets</a>
 * <a href="https://github.com/kerrj/yoloparser/blob/master/README.md#yolo">Background on YOLO</a>